apizee/ApiRTC-ios/README.md

 You can publish your media to this conference:

 ```
-conference.publish(mediaType)
+conference.publish(.video)
 ```

-If you are publishing the video media type you will receive `localCaptureSession(AVCaptureSession)` conference event.
+If you are publishing the media of video type you will receive `localCaptureSession(AVCaptureSession)` conference event.

 `Conference.streams` variable has actual information about available streams represented by array of `ConferenceStream` objects.

-You can subscribe to any available stream to obtain the media:
+You can subscribe to any available stream to obtain appropriate media:

 ```
 conference.subscribeToStream(withId: streamId, mediaType: .video)
 ```

-After a successful subscription you should receive `remoteMediaStream(MediaStream)` event.
+After a successful subscription you should receive `remoteMediaStream(MediaStream)` conference event.

 You can use such conference events as `newRemoteStream(ConferenceStream)` and `removedStreamWithId(String)` to be informed about streams state.